KarlXing/Awesome-Reasoning/README.md

 2. **PGM**
    **Paper**: Santoro, Adam, et al. "Measuring abstract reasoning in neural networks."
 International Conference on Machine Learning.
 2018.
    **Key Points**: The first work that proposed reasoning dataset based on Raven's Progressive Matrices.
 Compared to RAVEN, it's less diverse but has more design on data splitting for generalization.

+3. **PHYRE**
+   **Paper**: Bakhtin, A., van der Maaten, L., Johnson, J., Gustafson, L., & Girshick, R. (2019).
+Phyre: A new benchmark for physical reasoning.
+In Advances in Neural Information Processing Systems (pp. 5083-5094).
+   **Key Points**: A physical reasoning benchmark based on deterministic Newtonion physics with three forces (gravity, friction, collision) taken into consideration.
+Each task is composed of balls and rectangle bars.
+The goal is placing one (PHERE-B) or two (PHERE-2B) balls so that the goal object could touch the goal subject for 3 seconds.